jasonbrice/Prettify/README.md

 General Notes:
 The Java src and JUnit files contained herein were created with Eclipse.
 You ought to be able to import it as an existing project into Eclipse "as is".
-If you use something else, you'll need to import the src, associate the project with JRE 1.6+, and point the claasspath to JUnit4.
+If you use something else, you'll need to import the src, associate the project with JRE 1.6+, and point the classpath to JUnit4.